 - Shalane Blackwood Inquest (2016) – Jury found neglect caused black prisoner’s death.
 The case was reported by the BBC.

 - Lee Rushton Inquest (2016) – Inquest jury finds neglect contributed to vulnerable prisoner’s death along with a catalogue of failings.

 - R (Hamilton-Jackson) v Assistant Coroner for Mid Kent and Medway EWHC 1796 (Admin) – Successful judicial review challenge of coroner’s jury directions, quashing inquest conclusion.
+A leading authority concerning self-inflicted deaths and the coroner’s duties in summing up.
+The High Court (The Chief Coroner and Lord Beatson), upheld the appeal that the coroner materially misdirected the jury with his misleading, unclear and incomplete summing up.
+This significant judgment ensures that juries are fairly and properly directed in controversial deaths.
 The case was reported by The Telegraph.

 - The Football Association v Andre Gray (2016) – Twitter discrimination case.
 Independent member on Judicial Panel.
 Case reported nationally